jvcasillas/glide_affiliation/data/README.md

 	- includes real and nonce words
 	- includes syllabification task

+## Coding

+### Syllabification task

+- each syllable is segmented and the duration is calculated
+- if a hiatus is pronounced in critical syllables then the final column is coded as 'extra' (extra syllable)
+- if the syllable is altered in a way that reduces the phonotactic structure (to avoid illegal phonotactics) the final column is coded as 'error'
+- if the participant produced something that has nothing to do with the item then the final column is coded as 'wayoff'
+- otherwise the final column in coded as NA

 ## Descriptives

 |  id | age | gender |   born  | yrs_in_SW | grew_up_son | years_in_US | parents_son | eng_use |